October 20 2022

 We then asked the respondents to choose which organization they would trust to provide their single, secure digital service.

-Banks are trusted by consumers, because banks are proven at holding people’s valuable assets securely in an accessible way.
+Banks are trusted by consumers because banks are proven to hold people’s valuable assets securely in an accessible way.
 People want the same for their data.
 They want to be sure that their data is held securely but that it is conveniently accessible to them when they need to use it.

-Governments and non-financial enterprises need to think like a bank when it comes to managing data and identity in order to win trust.
+Governments and non-financial enterprises need to think like a bank when it comes to managing data and identity to win trust.

 We’ve established that there is a huge demand for digital identity services, even though many consumers need more information and education on the subject.
-Governments and enterprises will need to take this into consideration as they roll out digital identity services.
+Governments and enterprises will need to consider this as they roll out digital identity services.

 Aside from misunderstandings around digital identity, there’s a second issue.
 As Deloitte articulates: